niuchuangnn/noise2sim/README.md

 The results in paper were obtained using 8 GPUs, you can obtain similar results with 1 GPU.

 ### Low-dose CT Images
+The low-dose CT dataset can be obtained at [Low Dose CT Grand Challenge](www.aapm.org/grandchallenge/lowdosect/).

 ### Spectral CT Images
+The photon-counting spectral micro-CT data can be obtained [here]().

 ### Microscopy Images
+The microscopy image can be obtained [here](http://data.celltrackingchallenge.net/training-datasets/Fluo-N2DH-GOWT1.zip).

 ## Citation